-BetsaPasta Updated & Healthier Meatball Recipe for 2019
+BetsaPasta Updated & Healthier Meatball Recipe for 2025.
+Thank You Center Cuts!

-Short and sweet…here is my new updated recipe showing all my chosen ingredients.
-BTW…since some Kosher clients of mine can’t eat the pork version, all beef would be the way to go.
+Short and sweet…here is my 2025 updated recipe and showing below all my chosen ingredients.

 So…here goes…